EvanHerman/yikes-inc-easy-custom-woocommerce-product-tabs/readme.txt

 Stable tag: 1.5
 License: GPLv2 or later

-This plugin extends WooCommerce to allow site admins to add custom tabs to products.
+Add custom tabs to products in WooCommerce.

 == Description ==

-This plugin extends the [WooCommerce](www.woothemes.com/woocommerce/) eCommerce plugin to allow site admins to add custom tabs to products.
+This plugin extends [WooCommerce](www.woothemes.com/woocommerce/) to allow shop owners to add custom tabs to products.
+The tabs are displayed on the individual product pages.

-Tabs are managed on the Edit Product screen and can be added on a per product basis.
+Individual product tabs are managed on the WooCommerce Edit Product screen and can be added on a per product basis.
+You can also create saved tabs and add them to multiple products as needed.
 Tabs can be easily added, deleted and rearranged.

-Tab content areas use the standard WYSIWYG WordPress editor, and may contain text, html or shortcodes.
+Tab content areas use the standard WordPress text editor, and may contain text, html or shortcodes.

 If you experience any problems, please submit a New Issue on our [Github Issue Tracker](https://github.com/yikesinc/yikes-inc-easy-custom-woocommerce-product-tabs/issues) and we'll look in to it as soon as possible.

-<i>Originally a fork of <a href="https://wordpress.org/plugins/woocommerce-custom-product-tabs-lite/" target="_blank">SkyVerge WooCommerce Custom Product Tabs Lite</a>, and customized for a <a href="http://www.yikesinc.com" target="_blank">YIKES</a> client site.</i>
+<i>This plugin is a fork of <a href="https://wordpress.org/plugins/woocommerce-custom-product-tabs-lite/" target="_blank">SkyVerge WooCommerce Custom Product Tabs Lite</a></i>

 == Installation ==

-1. Upload the entire 'yikes-inc-custom-repeatable-woo-product-tabs' folder to the '/wp-content/plugins/' directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+1. Download the plugin .zip file and make note of where on your computer you downloaded it to.
+2. In the WordPress admin (yourdomain.com/wp-admin) go to Plugins > Add New or click the "Add New" button on the main plugins screen.
+3. On the following screen, click the "Upload Plugin" button.
+4. Browse your computer to where you downloaded the plugin .zip file, select it and click the "Install Now" button.
+5. After the plugin has successfully installed, click "Activate Plugin" and enjoy!
-3. Edit a product, then click on 'Custom Tab' within the 'Product Data' panel
+6. Edit a product, then click on 'Custom Tab' within the 'Product Data' panel
+7. Create saved, reusable tabs under Settings > Custom Product Tabs for WooCommerce

 == Screenshots ==